The Parkside Group’s Responsible Sourcing Initiatives

 At The Parkside Group Limited we recognise the importance of our Purchasing decisions and the impact they may have on our environment and society.
 We encourage our Supply Chain to implement a certified Quality, Environmental, and Health and Safety Management System.
 We also recognise the importance of Environmental Protection and we are committed to operating our business in compliance with all Environmental Regulations, Legislation and initiatives relating to the building industry and the wider Environment.

 It is the organisation’s objective to operate with, and to maintain good relations with all regulatory bodies and places Environmental Protection at the core of it’s operations.
-The Parkside Group Limited is accredited to the Environmental Standard ISO 14001:2004 and is currently in transition to the new 2015 version.
+The Parkside Group Limited is accredited to the Environmental Standard ISO 14001:2015.

 The Parkside Group is committed to conducting its business in an open and honest manner and as such this our Corporate Social Responsibility (CSR) policy reflects the commitment of our employees to minimise the impact of our operations for future generations and ensuring the welfare of its staff and the local area.
 We pride ourselves with promoting all we do in an ethical and integral way.

 As part of our commitment to responsibly sourcing we continuously monitor the impact of our working practices and the design of our systems to ensure any environmental impact is minimised.
 For instance we used to hold a Water Abstraction License for the cleaning of our Lorries, but recognised the impact and now utilise alternative methods which do not drain this precious resource.

 There are a number of ways in which we continue to reduce our impact on the environment:

 - Continual assessment of our carbon footprint shows a year on year reduction